Brain Function News

 Prevalence of Somatic and Psychiatric Disorders Among Former Prisoners of War

-Posttraumatic Stress Disorder, although their rates of hypertension, diabetes, myocardial infarction, bipolar disorder, schizophrenia, and alcoholism were not elevated.
+PTSD, although their rates of hypertension, diabetes, myocardial infarction, bipolar disorder, schizophrenia, and alcoholism were not elevated.
 POWs who lost more than 35 percent of their body weight during captivity had higher rates of anxiety disorder, depressive disorders,

 PTSD, and schizophrenia, compared with other POWs.